-Filmmaker Gavin Knight shares his top tips for making a good brand film.
+Filmmaker Gavin Knight shares his top tips for writing a great script for brand and corporate film.

 Gavin Knight is on a mission against brand gobbledegook and applies this clarity to every brand film he makes.
 He started his career at the very bottom as a runner and never stopped running or learning.
 At first he helped broadcast journalists make documentaries but then switched to advertising & TV commercials.
 Currently, As a freelance Writer/Director, he’s won over 30 industry awards.
 He’s worked in many countries and made films for some of the world’s most well-known brands such as Microsoft, the FT & Yeo Valley.

 - Every film needs a script and the more time you spend on the script the better the film.

 - It does not matter if your brand film is 10 SECONDS long or 10 minutes long, it will be better for a script.

 - A 10 second film is like a moving billboard online.
 Would you buy any billboard space without planning the images and words you’re going to use?
 No, so write a goddam script.

 - A few nice shots & a logo are not enough – it’s just digital wallpaper, because there’s no thought about how you want people to react.